zeke/zeke.sikelianos.com/corn-bed/index.md

 <!--
-title: Corn Bed
+title: The Corn Bed
-description: Like dipping your hands into the bulk pinto beans, but on a larger scale.
+description: A rejuvenating full-body experience.
 -->

 As a kid growing up in New Mexico, I loved visiting the State Fair every year.
 My favorite attraction was the giant box of dried corn kernels in a quiet corner of the agricultural building, beside the prizing-winning fruits and vegetables.
 Everyone was welcome to climb into the box and roll around in the corn to their heart's content.
 It was the full-body equivalent of dipping your hands into the bulk beans at the grocery store.